What is FedRAMP?

 Organizations that wish to be an approved FedRAMP assessor must be assessed by the American Association for Laboratory Accreditation (A2LA) to the requirements of ISO/IEC 17020:2012 Requirements for the Operation of Various Types of Bodies Performing Inspection.
-More information on becoming an accredited 3PAO may be found on the A2LA web page, however FedRAMP is not currently accepting new 3PAO applications.
+More information on becoming an accredited 3PAO may be found on the A2LA web page.

 The FedRAMP Program Management Office (PMO) assesses the quality of accredited 3PAO’s work by reviewing their CSP assessment reports.
 If the FedRAMP PMO has concerns about the quality or completeness of a 3PAO’s report, they will work with the FedRAMP accreditation organization, A2LA, to determine whether the 3PAO can still meet the accreditation requirements.